 Arbitration is a fairly common when it comes to resolving construction disputes.
 Is it right for your case?
-At Trent Cotney, P.A. we have years of experience handling arbitration cases and have compiled several pros and cons to consider before taking the arbitration route.
+At Cotney Construction Law we have years of experience handling arbitration cases and have compiled several pros and cons to consider before taking the arbitration route.
 It is highly recommended that you consult with your contractor attorney in Tampa before making a decision between arbitration and litigation.

 Pros Of Arbitration